A modern tasting tool that inspired Italian designers and grappa experts and producers

 Why a tasting tool:

-- To be suitable for consumption tasting and sensory analysis of Grappa (whether it is the case)
+- To be suitable for Grappa tasting and sensory analysis.

 The right glass for perfect grappa indulgence.

 A large number of Grappa glasses complete in shape and function are currently available on the market and, among these, there are plentiful of variations.